 Ingredients

-- olive or canola oil to fry
+- Olive or canola oil for frying

-- 1 firm diced tomato
+- 1 firm tomato, diced

 Instructions